xphx/master-thesis/background/main.typ

   ]),
   <rect_bicubic>,
   columns: (1fr, 1fr, 1fr),
-  caption: [The shape of a rectangle filled using a 50x scaled image using nearest-neighbor, bilinear and bicubic interpolation.],
+  caption: [The shape of a rectangle filled with an image after applying a scaling factor of 50 by using nearest-neighbor, bilinear and bicubic interpolation.],
   label: <patterns_rect>,
   placement: auto
 )

-In the case of nearest-neighbor interpolation, the algorithm is very straight-forward: It simply calculates the position of the new pixel in the old image by multiplying it with the inverse scale and samples the color value of the closest pixel.
+In the case of nearest-neighbor interpolation, the algorithm is straight-forward: It simply calculates the position corresponding to the new pixel in the old image by multiplying it with the inverse scale and copies the color value of the closest pixel.
 The result in @rect_nearest_neighbor shows that by using this interpolation method, the "block-like" structure of the original input image is preserved.
-In certain cases, this can be a desirable property (imagine for example rendering a heat map as it can be created with libraries like `matplotlib`, where you want to ensure that the individual cells retain their color), but in many cases, this interpolation method can cause artifacts and is therefore not often used #cite(<digital_image_processing>, supplement: [p.
+In certain cases, this can be a desirable property, but in many cases, this interpolation method can cause artifacts and is therefore not often used #cite(<digital_image_processing>, supplement: [p.
 88]).
 The main advantage is that it is computationally very cheap.

 When performing bilinear interpolation, we do not only consider a single nearest neighbor, but actually the four nearest neighbors.
-We then assign a weight to each neighbor based on the exact location we are sampling and interpolate across those 4 pixels.
-The same applies to bicubic interpolation, with the only difference that we consider 16 neighbors instead #cite(<digital_image_processing>, supplement: [p.
+We then assign a weight to each neighbor based on the  location we are sampling and perform a weighted averaging across those 4 pixels.
+A similar concept applies to bicubic interpolation, with the only difference that we consider 16 neighbors instead #cite(<digital_image_processing>, supplement: [p.
 88]).
-The results for bilinear interpolation can be observed in @rect_bilinear, where the boundaries appear much smoother due to the interpolation.
-At first glance, the bicubic interpolation in @rect_bicubic has a very similar effect to the bilinear interpolation in @rect_bilinear, but looking at it closer, it does become apparent that the bilinear version has some very subtle "star-like" artifacts in some places that are not present in the bicubic version.
-However, the cost for the slightly better quality is a much higher computational intensity per pixel.
+The results for bilinear interpolation can be observed in @rect_bilinear, where the boundaries appear smoother due to the averaging process.
+At first glance, the bicubic interpolation in @rect_bicubic has a very similar effect to the bilinear interpolation in @rect_bilinear, but when looking at it closer, it becomes apparent that certain areas in the bilinear version appear less smooth than in the bicubic version.
+However, the cost for the slightly better quality is a much higher computational demand per pixel.